saqib1707/Image-Processing/myblogs/parallel_computing.md

 - one or more threads that execute code independently but work on the same memory.

 **Multithreading :** using multiple threads in the same process for concurrency or parallelism.<br>
-**Multiprocessing :**using multiple processes with separate memory spaces for concurrency or parallelism.<br>
+**Multiprocessing:** using multiple processes with separate memory spaces for concurrency or parallelism.<br>

 ### Explicit Task Definition
 ```python